Funeral Poems, Poetry - Page 3

 Not just for a while, but all eternity

-This poem was written/submitted by Teresa.
+This post was submitted by Teresa.